E.

 frustration, pick your puppy up after the Holiday and present it in

 person to its new owner.
-Both you and your puppy will be much hipper.
+Both you and your puppy will be much happier.

 Puppies normally

 aren’t sold until 8 weeks of age.
-Spending time with the litter and
+Spending time with the littermates and

 their mother teaches them discipline and manners.
 By taking them sooner,